openmethane/setup_wrf/README.md

 To run the WRF model, either submit the main coordination script or the daily run-scripts with `qsub`.

-### Non-NCI running [WIP]
+### docker

-When not running on NCI, a docker container is recommended to reduce the
+When not running on NCI, a docker container is recommended to reduce the complexity of setting up the required dependencies.
+The Docker target can be run on any platform that supports docker, including Windows, MacOS, and Linux.

 This container can be built via: